All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Generally no. Your medication suppresses appetite, creating the calorie deficit naturally.
 Focus on protein quantity and food quality rather than calorie numbers.
 Exception: if your weight loss has stalled, a brief calorie audit can identify hidden issues.

-What if I cannot eat enough on GLP-1?
+What if I can't eat enough on GLP-1?

 This is common, especially during dose increases.
 Prioritize liquid protein (shakes, smoothies), eat protein first, and choose calorie-dense nutritious foods.
 Alert your provider if you consistently eat under 800 calories daily.